Persian verbs: Auxiliary Verbs

-Tenses in indirect speech
+Forms in indirect speech

 In indirect sentences introduced by a past-tense verb (e.g. 'he said that...', 'he asked whether...', 'it was obvious that...'), if the second verb refers to a situation simultaneous with, or an event shortly to follow, the main verb, the present tense is used in Persian.
-It does not change to a past tense as in English:
+It does not change to the past tense as in English: